Manchester City travel to Goodison Park to take on Everton in the first leg of their League Cup semi-final on Wednesday evening.

 The Citizens have won the league cup on three previous occasions, while the Merseysiders have never got a chance to lift the trophy.

-As per the records, the hosts have been winner just three times in their 11 home games in the Premier League this season.
+As per the records, the hosts have been a winner just three times in their 11 home games in the Premier League this season.
 Last time the Toffees held out a 1-1 draw with Tottenham, although it was a game that was dominated by the Merseysiders.

 Everton manager Roberto Martínez has urged supporters to stay behind the team during pre-match press conference: “We know that we showed great signs this season but we need to be patient.
 The performances have been very inconsistent and probably that’s where the frustration comes.
 We all need to learn as a football club that we’ve got a special group of players and we have to help them.”